The Unexpected (2018 comic book): Writing and characters

 Orlando described the series as "The Dark Tower meets Seven Samurai" and focuses on new characters Janet Fals/Firebrand, Colin Nomi/Neon the Unknown, Turid Goldenaxe/Viking Judge, and Elligh/Ascendant.
 According to him, the titular team consists of people who are trying to atone for mistakes they made in the past, which they consider to be unforgivable.
 Orlando stated that Firebrand is The Unexpecteds main connection to the events of Dark Nights: Metal, as she was a paramedic that got injured during the events of the crossover.

 Besides the series' connection to the events of Dark Nights: Metal and the Dark Multiverse, Orlando said that The Unexpected also deals with the post-Flashpoint multiverse, Crisis on Infinite Earths, Infinite Crisis, and Final Crisis, showing how many of these stories are connected to each other.
 Additionally, one of the book's core themes is discovery.

-Regarding the characters, Ryan Sook said that he designed them based on the descriptions he'd received from Orlando and sent them to DC.
+Regarding the characters, Ryan Sook said that he designed them based on the descriptions he had received from Orlando and sent them to DC.
 While Firebrand's design remained the same throughout development, his original designs for Neon, Viking Judge, and Ascendant were all scrapped and went through various incarnations.